-The mansion was initially built by the prominent Garrett family in 1895 as a wedding gift to their son, who unfortunately died on his honeymoon trip to England before the building was completed.
-The building also once served as a rehabilitation center for blind veterans of World War I before Loyola acquired it.
+The mansion was initially built by the prominent Garrett family in 1895 as a wedding gift to their son, who unfortunately died while on an extended trip to Europe before the building was completed.
+Later, the building served as a rehabilitation center for blind veterans of World War I before Loyola acquired it in 1921.